tkeel-io/cli/README.md

 ℹ️  Plugin<plugins>  is registered.
 ℹ️  Plugin<keel>  is registered.
 ℹ️  Plugin<auth>  is registered.
-✅  Success!
-TKeel Platform has been installed to namespace keel-system.
+✅  Success! tKeel Platform has been installed to namespace keel-system.
 To verify, run `tkeel plugin list -k' in your terminal.
 To get started, go here: https://tkeel.io/keel-getting-started
 ```

-### Uninstall TKeel on Kubernetes
+### Uninstall tKeel on Kubernetes

-To remove TKeel from your Kubernetes cluster, use the `uninstall` command.
+To remove tKeel from your Kubernetes cluster, use the `uninstall` command.

 ```
 $ tkeel uninstall